Director of Clinical Education, Physical Therapy (DCE)

 - Active physical therapy license or eligibility for licensure in the state.

-- Minimum of 3–5 years of clinical experience as a physical therapist and at least 2 years in academic or clinical education leadership.
+- Minimum of 3 to 5 years of clinical experience as a physical therapist and at least 2 years in academic or clinical education leadership.

 - Comprehensive understanding of CAPTE standards and accreditation processes.